awsdocs/amazon-guardduty-user-guide/doc_source/update-threat-intel-set.md

 ## Errors<a name="update-threat-intel-errors"></a>

-If the action is not successful, the service sends back and HTTP error response code along with detailed error information
+If the action is not successful, the service sends back an HTTP error response code along with detailed error information\.

 **InvalidInputException**

-The request is rejected because an invalid or out\-of\-range value is specified as an input parameter\.
+The request is rejected\.
+An invalid or out\-of\-range value is specified as an input parameter\.

 HTTP Status Code: 400

 **InvalidInputException**

-The request is rejected because required query or path parameters are not specified\.
+The request is rejected\.
+The required query or path parameters are not specified\.

 HTTP Status Code: 400

 **InvalidInputException**

-The request is rejected because one or more input parameters have invalid values\.
+The request is rejected\.
+One or more input parameters have invalid values\.

 HTTP Status Code: 400

 **InvalidInputException**

-The request is rejected because the parameter detectorId has an invalid value\.
+The request is rejected\.
+The parameter `detectorId` has an invalid value\.

 HTTP Status Code: 400

 **InvalidInputException**

-The request is rejected because an invalid ipSetId is specified\.
+The request is rejected\.
+An invalid `ipSetId` is specified\.

 HTTP Status Code: 400

+**InvalidInputException**

+The request is rejected\.
+Member accounts cannot manage IPSets or ThreatIntelSets\.

+HTTP Status Code: 400

 **NoSuchEntityException**

-The request is rejected because the input detectorId is not owned by the current account\.
+The request is rejected\.
+The input `detectorId` is not owned by the current account\.

 HTTP Status Code: 400

 **NoSuchEntityException**

-The request is rejected because an invalid ipSetId is specified\.
+The request is rejected\.
+An invalid `ipSetId` is specified\.

 HTTP Status Code: 400

 **AccessDeniedException**

-The request is rejected because the caller is not authorized to call this API\.
+The request is rejected\.
+The caller is not authorized to call this API\.

 HTTP Status Code: 400

 **NoSuchEntityException**

-The request is rejected because no role was found
+The request is rejected\.
+No role was found\.

 HTTP Status Code: 400

 **BadRequestException**

-The request is rejected because the service can't assume service role\.
+The request is rejected\.
+The service can't assume the service role\.

 HTTP Status Code: 400

 **AccessDeniedException**

-The request was rejected because you do not have the required iam:PutRolePolicy permission\.
+The request is rejected\.
+You do not have the required `iam:PutRolePolicy` permission\.

 HTTP Status Code: 400

 **BadRequestException**

-The request was rejected because the specified service role is not a service role\.
+The request is rejected\.
+The specified service role is not a service\-linked role\.

 HTTP Status Code: 400